westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 ### Format options

-Several optional features of zonefs can be enabled at format time.
+Several optional features of *zonefs* can be enabled at format time.

-* Conventional zone aggregation: ranges of contiguous conventional zones can be aggregated into a single larger file instead of the default one file per zone.
+* Conventional zone aggregation: ranges of contiguous conventional zones can be aggregated into a single larger file instead of the default "one file per zone".
-* File ownership: The owner UID and GID of zone files is by default 0 (root) but can be changed to any valid UID/GID.
+* File ownership: By default, the owner UID and GID of zone files is 0 (root) but can be changed to any valid UID/GID.
-* File access permissions: the default 640 access permissions can be changed.
+* File access permissions: the default access permissions (640) can be changed.

 ### IO error handling

-Zoned block devices may fail I/O requests for reasons similar to regular block devices, e.g. due to bad sectors.
-However, in addition to such known I/O failure pattern, the standards governing zoned block devices behavior define additional conditions that can result in I/O errors.
+Zoned block devices can fail I/O requests for reasons similar to the reasons that regular block devices fail I/O requests, e.g. if there are bad sectors.
+But the standards that govern the behavior of zoned block devices also define additional conditions (in addition to these known I/O failure patterns) that can result in I/O errors.

 * A zone may transition to the read-only condition:
-  While the data already written in the zone is still readable, the zone can no longer be written.
+  Although the data that is already written in the zone is still readable, the zone can no longer be written.
 No user action on the zone (zone management command or read/write access) can change the zone condition back to a normal read/write state.
 While the reasons for the device to transition a zone to read-only state are not defined by the standards, a typical cause for such transition would be a defective write head on an HDD (all zones under this head are changed to read-only).

 * A zone may transition to the offline condition:
-  An offline zone cannot be read nor written.
-No user action can transition an offline zone back to an operational good state.
-Similarly to zone read-only transitions, the reasons for a drive to transition a zone to the offline condition are undefined.
-A typical cause would be a defective read-write head on an HDD causing all zones on the platter under the broken head to be inaccessible.
+  An offline zone can be neither read nor written.
+No user action can transition an offline zone back to an operational "good state".
+Similar to zone read-only transitions, the reasons that a drive transitions a zone to the offline condition are undefined.
+A typical cause is (for example) a defective read-write head on an HDD that causes all zones on the platter under the broken head to be inaccessible.

 * Unaligned write errors:
-  These errors result from the host issuing write requests with a start sector that does not correspond to a zone write pointer position when the write request is executed by the device.
-Even though *zonefs* enforces sequential file write for sequential zones, unaligned write errors may still happen in the case of a partial failure of a very large direct I/O operation split into multiple BIOs/requests or asynchronous I/O operations.
-If one of the write request within the set of sequential write requests issued to the device fails, all write requests queued after it will become unaligned and fail.
+  These errors result from the device receiving a write request that has a start sector that does not correspond to the write-pointer position of the target zone.
+Although *zonefs* enforces sequential file write for sequential zones, unaligned write errors can still happen in the case of a partial failure of a very large direct I/O operation that is split into multiple BIOs/requests or asynchronous I/O operations.
+If one of the write requests within the set of sequential write requests that is issued to the device fails, all write requests that are queued after it will become unaligned and fail.

 * Delayed write errors:
-  Similarly to regular block devices, if the device side write cache is enabled, write errors may occur in ranges of previously completed writes when the device write cache is flushed, e.g. on `fsync()`.
-Similarly to the previous immediate unaligned write error case, delayed write errors can propagate through a stream of cached sequential data for a zone causing all data to be dropped after the sector that caused the error.
+  As with regular block devices, if the device-side write cache is enabled, write errors can occur in ranges of previously-completed writes when the device write cache is flushed, e.g. on `fsync()`.
+As in cases of immediate unaligned write errors, delayed write errors can propagate through a stream of cached sequential data for a zone, which can cause all data after the sector that caused the error to be dropped.

-All I/O errors detected by *zonefs* are notified to the user with an error code return for the system call that triggered or detected the error.
+All I/O errors detected by *zonefs* are reported to the user with an error code returned for the system call that triggered or detected the error.
 The recovery actions taken by *zonefs* in response to I/O errors depend on the I/O type (read vs write) and on the reason for the error (bad sector, unaligned writes or zone condition change).

-* For read I/O errors, *zonefs* does not execute any particular recovery action, but only if the file zone is still in a good condition and there is no inconsistency between the file inode size and its zone write pointer position.
+* For read I/O errors, *zonefs* takes recovery action action only if the file zone is still in good condition and there is no inconsistency between the file inode size and its zone write pointer position.
 If a problem is detected, I/O error recovery is executed (see below table).

 * For write I/O errors, *zonefs* I/O error recovery is always executed.

-* A zone condition change to read-only or offline also always triggers *zonefs* I/O error recovery.
+* A zone condition change to "read-only" or "offline" also always triggers *zonefs* I/O error recovery.

-*zonefs* minimal I/O error recovery may change a file size and file access permissions.
+*zonefs* minimal I/O error recovery can change a file's size and its file access permissions.

 * File size changes:
-  Immediate or delayed write errors in a sequential zone file may cause the file inode size to be inconsistent with the amount of data successfully written in the file zone.
-For instance, the partial failure of a multi-BIO large write operation will cause the zone write pointer to advance partially, even though the entire write operation will be reported as failed to the user.
-In such case, the file inode size must be advanced to reflect the zone write pointer change and eventually allow the user to restart writing at the end of the file.
+  Immediate or delayed write errors in a sequential zone file can cause the file inode size to be inconsistent with the amount of data successfully written in the file zone.
+For example, the partial failure of a multi-BIO large write operation will cause the zone write pointer to advance partially, even though the entire write operation is reported as failed to the user.
+  In such cases, the file inode size must be advanced to reflect the zone write pointer change and eventually allow the user to restart writing at the end of the file.
   A file size may also be reduced to reflect a delayed write error detected on fsync(): in this case, the amount of data effectively written in the zone may be less than originally indicated by the file inode size.
-After such I/O error, *zonefs* always fixes the file inode size to reflect the amount of data persistently stored in the file zone.
+After any such I/O error, *zonefs* always fixes the file inode size to reflect the amount of data persistently stored in the file zone.

 * Access permission changes:
-  A zone condition change to read-only is indicated with a change in the file access permissions to render the file read-only.
+  A zone condition change to read-only is indicated with a change in the file access permissions, rendering the file read-only.
 This disables changes to the file attributes and data modification.
-For offline zones, all permissions (read and write) to the file are disabled.
+For offline zones, all permissions (read and write) of the file are disabled.

 Further action taken by *zonefs* I/O error recovery can be controlled by the user with the "errors=xxx" mount option.
-The table below summarizes the result of *zonefs* I/O error processing depending on the mount option and on the zone conditions.
+The table below summarizes the result of *zonefs* I/O error processing, depending on the mount option and on the zone conditions.

 <center>